Delph-Sunny/Jeu_Du_Morpion_v2.0/README.md

 Here are the other criterias required for this story:
  - Each player alternates.
  - Selecting a cell already filled with a cross or a nought is not permitted.
- - When 3 crosses or noughts are aligned, the cells background turns in green.
+ - When 3 crosses or 3 noughts are aligned, the cells background turns in green.
- - When someone wins, the next click restart the game.
+ - When someone wins, the next click restarts the game.

 App's URL: [link]